bitwiseworks/python-os2/Doc/extending/extending.rst

 :func:`~gc.collect` function), as well as configuration interfaces and the ability to disable the detector at runtime.
-The cycle detector is considered an optional component; though it is included by default, it can be disabled at build time using the :option:`--without-cycle-gc` option to the :program:`configure` script on Unix platforms (including Mac OS X) or by removing the definition of ``WITH_CYCLE_GC`` in the :file:`pyconfig.h` header on other platforms.
+The cycle detector is considered an optional component; though it is included by default, it can be disabled at build time using the :option:`!--without-cycle-gc` option to the :program:`configure` script on Unix platforms (including Mac OS X) or by removing the definition of ``WITH_CYCLE_GC`` in the :file:`pyconfig.h` header on other platforms.
 If the cycle detector is disabled in this way, the :mod:`gc`